 - Five times within the current and five past testing years (the period in which LSAC reports scores to law schools).

 - A total of seven times over a lifetime.

 - Please note: With the introduction of the LSAT-Flex to provide a safe and effective mechanism for candidates to earn scores during the COVID-19 emergency, LSAC made the decision that the May, June, July, and August 2020 LSAT-Flex tests do not count toward these limits.
-However, in light of the ongoing COVID-19 situation, we are announcing a new policy: should the LSAT-Flex be administered AFTER August 2020, LSAT-Flex tests after the August 2020 administration will count toward LSAT testing limits.
+Tests beginning with the October 2020 administration will count toward LSAT testing limits.

 This policy is forward-looking, not retroactive.
 Tests taken prior to September 2019 will not count against these numerical limits.

 In addition, test takers will not be permitted to retake the LSAT if they have already scored a 180 (perfect score) within the current and five past testing years, the period in which LSAC reports scores to law schools.
 This aspect of the policy will be applied retroactively.

 In order to apply for an exemption to the test-taking limit policy, test takers should send an email to TTL@LSAC.org and provide a detailed explanation of the significant and extenuating circumstance that would justify such an exemption.
 In the email, please include your name, LSAC account number, and any accompanying documentation you feel the appeals panel should view when considering your case.
 Additionally, clearly state the test date for which you are seeking an exemption.
 If your appeal is successful, the granted exemption will be valid for the next test date for which you register (even if a different administration date was indicated in your appeal).